• Skip to primary navigation

 Instructions

-To make the Salsa:
+To make the Salsa

 • Place all of the salsa ingredients in a bowl, and stir to combine.
 Cover, and place in the refrigerator until ready to use.

-To make the fish:
+To make the fish

 • Place brown rice flour and panko crumbs on two separate large plates.
+Lightly beat the eggs in a bowl.

-• Heat safflower oil in a large skillet over medium-high heat.
+• Heat oil in a large skillet over medium-high heat.

 • Place mahi mahi on a plate and spoon salsa over the top.